PlanktoScope/PlanktoScope/README.md

 ```
 You can test the interface locally by accessing this url in from the browser in the Raspberry: `http://localhost/html`

 You can also try to access this page from another computer connected to the same network with the IP address previously found : `http://[IP_ADDRESS]/html/`.
+If your computer has `avahi` or the `Bonjour` service installed and running, you can also use this url: http://raspberrypi.local/html/ .

 ### Install Ultimate GPS HAT
 [Installing Adafruit GPS HAT](https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi/pi-setup)